-I have worked as a professional Korean translator for 20+ years.
+I have worked as a professional Korean translator for more than twenty years.
 With extensive business and language experience in Korea, knowledge

 - BBA in Economics from the University of Texas at Arlington (USA) and MS in Management Strategy from Hanyang University (Korea)

 - Former in-house Korean business translator/editor for Korean multinational corporation (LG International)